tobz/are-you-sure/README.md

 how to use
 ============
     toby:~ ays
-    toby:~ ays sudo apt-get install htop
+    [ays] You must specify a command to run! toby:~ ays sudo apt-get install htop
     [ays] Command entered: `sudo apt-get install htop` Are you sure you want to run this?
 Type 'yes' to proceed: yes